 Do note that most of the attractions require some travel time and are slightly out of town.
 Whilst deciding what to do in Sandakan, Malaysia, ensure you consider this and plan your days accordingly.

 Plenty of domestic flights arrive daily into Sandakan from major Malaysian cities, such as Kota Kinabalu and Kuala Lumpur.
-Also, direct flights are available from SouthEast Asia’s largest air transportation hub – Singapore – making it relatively easy to reach for all international travellers.
+This means Sandakan isn’t just a rewarding place to visit but an easy one.

 17 Top Things To Do In Sandakan Borneo